 To show off the tones in this bluish lilac-purple hair, style the mid-lengths and ends with curls.
 Leave the top area straight for a more refined finesse.

 The ashy lilac shade is a superb gloss for medium-length dark tresses.
 You can always go lighter without opting for a blonde hue, and the result is still fantastic.
-Since the lilac color looks soft, it’s sure to go well with soft waves, too!
+Since the lilac color looks soft, it will also go well with soft waves!

 The ashy lilac is about going extremely blonde with the thought of easy maintenance.
 It was created by hairstylist Alexander Carbonell of Makati, MLA.